 - Yeast infections– Both women and men deal with these.

 - Skin and fungal infections– Fungal infections on the feet, nails, or folds of your skin.

 These are the outside easy warning signs to spot to know if you have a candida problem, the obvious ones.
 However, there is a lot that happens internally and physiologically that points to having a potential candida problem.

 If you are experiencing weight gain, you may have a candida problem.
 Candida feeds off of sugar which quickly puts a lot of weight on a system.
-In fact, it was Jacob Teitelbaum, an MD from Dallas, who said that the average weight gain is about 32.5 lbs for people that have chronic fatigue syndrome related to candidiasis.1 It is suggested that 10 to 15 million women alone have this candida overgrowth problem.
+It was Jacob Teitelbaum, an MD from Dallas, who said that the average weight gain is about 32.5 lbs for people that have chronic fatigue syndrome-related to candidiasis.1 It is suggested that 10 to 15 million women alone have this candida overgrowth problem.

 Candida releases over 80 known toxins into the system that can weaken the body’s defense systems, making toxicity go hand-in-hand with candida.